 Photos 1, 2, 3, 4 and 6 were taken from the top of the big OCS Stand that curves around at the north western side of the ground, looking out over London.
 Photo 5 is also from the top of the OCS out over the ground.
 Photo 7 is the only ground level photo of these.
-Photos 8-12 were photoed from the top of the Pavilion, where members like Darren congregate to watch the cricket, from on high, in line withe wicket, and from where I can also photo the Big Things of central London.
+Photos 8-12 were photoed from the top of the Pavilion, where members like Darren congregate to watch the cricket, from on high, in line with the wicket, and from where I can also photo the Big Things of central London.

 Between photo 4 and photo 5, the floodlights came on.
 But oddly, this did not prevent bad light stopping play.
 I guess that, what with this being “red ball” cricket, instead of “white ball” cricket, floodlights don’t accomplish much.